wishonia/wishonia/public/globalSolutions/1-percent-treaty/lobbying.md

 ---
-title: Understanding the Return on Investment in Lobbying within the Defense Sector
+name: Understanding the Return on Investment in Lobbying within the Defense Sector
 description: >-
   Explore the significant expenditures and considerable gains of defense companies in lobbying efforts to influence government policies and secure